Robertschris44/starter-portfolio/README.md

-Putting "About Me" "Work" and "Contact Me" on the top right for easy navigation Inputting photos that have links attached to them for easy navigation for users Input various ways to contact me on the very bottom so it is clear to see for visitors
+Putting "About Me" "Work" and "Contact Me" on the top right for easy navigation Inputting photos that have links attached to them for easy navigation for users Input various ways to contact me on the very bottom so it is clear to see for visitors Added "id" to link the header words to the specific link on the page ie: about me, my work, and contact me